Nathan J. Winograd

 Dear Friends and Colleagues:

 After almost twenty years working in the humane movement and several years as a criminal prosecutor, I have seen, read about, and experienced many unexpected and heartbreaking moments of animals being harmed.
 The conduct of Michael Vick ranks at the very top.
 And last week, the Commissioner of the National Football League (NFL) added insult to injury by reinstating Vick into the NFL.
-But the (HSUS) is asking us to give Vick what he refused to give the dogs he abused and killed: a second chance.
+But the Humane Society of the United States (HSUS) is asking us to give Vick what he refused to give the dogs he abused and killed: a second chance.
 Based on what we know now, we should not do this.

 Michael Vick has the information which can deal a crushing blow to dog fighters and dog fighting in the United States.
 He can make a profound impact on the lives of dogs being abused and tortured today.
 In fact, there could be a dozen arrests and closures of dog fighting rings by now thanks to the information he could potentially provide to HSUS and federal investigators.
 He knows who the dog fighters are.
 He knows where the dog fights are held.
 He knows where they are getting the dogs.
 He knows where they are getting the animals used as “bait.”
 He knows where they live.
 He knows where they keep the dogs.
 He knows where they buy and keep the instruments of torture.
 He can stop it.
 A person as deeply involved in the U.S. dog fighting racket as Vick could implicate many other dog fighters and provide valuable information that could shut them down.